How to Catch Whitebait for Fun and a Feed

 They then lift their nets from the water and walk back upstream to rejoin the queue.
 This gives everyone the same opportunity to fill their bucket.
 These sorts of customs appear strange to white-baiters from other parts of New Zealand.
 Particularly if there are dozens of white-baiters just standing in the queue and not white-baiting at all, as they wait their turn!

 Essential items in the whitebaiters kit are a bucket and strainer.
-These range from sophisticated home-made stainless steel models on a stand to the less expensive as.
+These range from sophisticated home-made stainless steel models on a stand to the less expensive.
 Most whitebaiters have their bucket half full of water so that their bait can swim around.
-The water also acts as a weight to prevent the bucket blowing over in the wind.
+The water also acts as a weight to prevent the bucket from blowing over in the wind.

 Looking After Your Catch

 Many white-baiters allow their catch to swim around in a bucket of water.
 This is fine if you are only going to be a few hours.
 If you intend staying at the river for much longer it is a bad idea to keep them this way as they soon die.
 The best idea is to drain them well with a kitchen colander.
 And keep them in a bucket with a lid over it, and store them in a cool place.
 Whatever you do don’t place them in a plastic bag for the day or they will heat up and be cooked by nightfall.

 The best whitebait fritters contain nothing but whitebait.
 Just butter in the pan to stop them sticking.
 Maybe if you have had a bad day you can thin the mixture with the addition of an egg.
 But I think the addition of flour means you’re headed downhill.
 There is nothing as good as a feed of whitebait you caught yourself.
 Give it a try.